Neha/codeguidelines/README.md

 ## SCSS
 - Do not write scss in one file
 - Use the modular file approach.
-- Create the SCSS files for - Base, varibales, components, typography , layout etc.
+- Create the SCSS files for - `Base, varibales, components, typography , layout` etc.
 - Unless and until you don't have the requirement to have sepreate CSS files.
 Import all the SCSS files into one SCSS file.
 - SCSS is very popular because it support nested css.
 This helps in writing better organzied code avoid nesting exceed more than 3 level
-- Use & whereever you can
+- Use `&` where ever you ar refering the parent.
-- Use SCSS functions to make the colors dark, light etc
+- Use `SCSS functions` to make the colors dark, light etc
-- Use SCSS mixins.
+- Use SCSS `mixins`.
 They are super helpful to have consisitency in your code.
-- Use placeholder,/span> for re-use and inheritance but be careful with placeholders.
+- Use `placeholder`for re-use and inheritance but be careful with placeholders.
 It can bloat css.
-- While using SCSS variables write default values.
+- While using SCSS `variables` write default values.
 - Do not forget to use SCSS varabiles.
 Though now CSS3 also provide varaibles but to have cross-browser support.
 Use SCSS variables.
 - If the value will be used with `calc()` do not make the scss varaibles
-- Use SCSS functions.
+- Use SCSS `functions`.
 - Keep eye on bloating css generation

 ## HTML